diku-dk/futhark/docs/versus-other-languages.rst

 This guide is intended for programmers who are familiar with other functional languages and want to start working with Futhark.

 Futhark is a simple language with a complex compiler.
 Functional programming is fundamentally well suited to data parallelism, so Futhark's syntax and underlying concepts are taken directly from established functional languages such as Haskell and the ML family.
-While Futhark does add a few small conveniences (built-in array types) and one complicated and unusual feature (in-place updates via uniqueness types, see :ref:`in-place-updates`), a programmer familiar with a common functional language should be able to understand the meaning of a Futhark program and quickly begin writing their own programs.
+While Futhark does add a few small conveniences (built-in array types) and one complicated and unusual feature (in-place updates via effects and aliases, see :ref:`in-place-updates`), a programmer familiar with a common functional language should be able to understand the meaning of a Futhark program and quickly begin writing their own programs.
 To speed up this process, we describe here some of the various quirks and unexpected limitations imposed by Futhark.
 We also recommended reading some of the `example programs`_ along with this guide.
 The guide does *not* cover all Futhark features worth knowing, so do also skim :ref:`language-reference` and the :ref:`glossary`.

 .. _`example programs`: https://futhark-lang.org/examples.html